Terenure College: Other notable alumni

-Controversies

-Sexual Abuse
+Sexual abuse

-Former teacher and first-year form master John McClean was convicted in November 2020 of sexually assaulting 23 students in the school between 1973 and 1990.
+Former teacher and first-year form master John McClean was convicted in November 2020 of sexually assaulting 23 pupils in the school between 1973 and 1990.

 According to victim statements, numerous complaints were made to the school during this time, but were either disbelieved or ignored by the school principal.
-He was jailed for 8 years in February 2021.
+He was jailed for eight years in February 2021.